If you’re a Non-US Resident with a Single-Member LLC, you need to file Form 5472 and Form 1120 every year

 2. Your LLC must have an EIN in order to file Form 5472 and Form 1120.
 If you don’t have an SSN or ITIN you can still get an EIN for your LLC.
 We have instructions here: how to get an EIN without an SSN or ITIN.

 4. This requirement should be taken seriously.
-If Form 5472 is not filed or filed incorrectly, the IRS charges a minimum penalty of $10,000 USD.
+If Form 5472 is not filed or filed incorrectly, the IRS charges a minimum penalty of $25,000 USD (increased from $10,000).

-Starting in 2017, all foreign-owned Single-Member LLCs that are Disregarded Entities are now treated as Corporations for federal reporting requirements (submitting information) to the IRS.
-This doesn’t mean the LLC is paying tax like a Corporation, but rather, it’s simply reporting information like a Corporation.
+Since 2017, all foreign-owned Single-Member LLCs that are Disregarded Entities are now treated as Corporations for federal reporting requirements (submitting information) to the IRS.
+This doesn’t mean the LLC is taxed like a Corporation, but rather, it’s simply reporting information like a Corporation.

-In addition to foreign-owned Single-Member Disregarded LLCs, the following types of LLCs also have to file Form 5472 and Form 1120 every year:
+The following types of LLCs have to file Form 5472 and Form 1120 every year:

 - a Single-Member LLC that is Foreign-owned and taxed as a Corporation